 - CDW Amplified for Education's Licensing Tool, license by group or OU

-The best option for your organization depends on your OU structure and your user provisioning process.
+The best option for your organization depends on your OU structure and user provisioning process.
 Read the individual articles above for more information.